Rainbow Mountain, Peru

 Rainbow Mountain Peru by Kondor Path Tours

-The hike takes about 1:30 to 2 hours, and along the way, you can see some local animals such as llamas, alpacas, and vicuñas and enjoy the high Andean landscape full of ichu everywhere.
-You will be able to share with local people and talk to them while you learn more about their customs and traditions.
+The hike takes about 1:30 to 2 hours.
+Along the way, you can see local animals such as llamas, alpacas, and vicuñas, and enjoy the high Andean landscape of Ichu.
+You can also interact with local people and learn more about their customs and traditions.

-You will finally reach your destination, and all your effort will have been worth it; at the end of the day, you will return to the city with rainbow energy.
+You will finally reach your destination; all your effort will be worth it.
+You will return to the city with rainbow energy.

 The 7 Colors Mountain is a tourist destination of incredible beauty, and no doubt you will be delighted with the visit, but this excursion will make you work hard, so you must be prepared and know what awaits you.
 So let me introduce you to:

-The duration of the walk is about three and a half hours.
+• The walk takes about three and a half hours.

-The height when you reach your destination is 5200 meters above sea level.
+• The height at which you reach your destination is 5200 meters above sea level.

-Due to the elevation, the degree of difficulty of this hike is 4 out of 5.
+• Due to the elevation, this hike is rated 4 out of 5.

 Fauna and flora:

-An essential part of the landscape along the hike to Rainbow Mountain, Peru, is the fauna and flora that can be seen.
+An essential part of the landscape along the hike to Rainbow Mountain in Peru is the fauna and flora visible along the way.
 Among them are some animals, such as the Llama, the Vicuña, and the Alpaca, which, although related, are very different.
-You can also see along the way a plant that grows in the puna of Peru called Ichu.
+Along the way, you can also see an Ichu plant that grows in the Puna of Peru.

-Andean Peru Llama: They are the tallest American camelids and have long, leaf-shaped ears.
-Their coat is thinner and less uniform than their camelid cousins, which means that their wool, widely used in the textile industry in the highlands of Peru, is not the finest or the most expensive in souvenir stores.
+Andean Peruvian llamas are the tallest American camelids with long, leaf-shaped ears.
+Their coat is thinner and less uniform than that of their camelid cousins, which means their wool, widely used in the textile industry in the highlands of Peru, is not the finest or most expensive in souvenir stores.
 Llamas are a load-carrying aid and can support up to a quarter of their weight.
 In Inca times, they were used to transport various products and merchandise.

 Alpaca: They are smaller than a llama, about half its size.
-They have very symmetrical, pear-shaped ears and are covered with a magnificent, more uniformly colored coat.
+They have very symmetrical, pear-shaped ears and a magnificent, more uniformly colored coat.
 They are most often seen gathered in herds in almost all Andean landscapes.
-Their wool is highly valued worldwide, as it is of excellent quality and very soft and is used to make high-quality scarves, coats, sweaters, and blankets.
+Their wool is highly valued worldwide for its excellent quality and softness, and is used to make high-quality scarves, coats, sweaters, and blankets.

 Vicuña: Unlike alpacas and llamas, which are more domestic, vicuñas are wild.
-This is why it is possible to see them grazing on top of a hill, under a sunny blue sky, in the middle of nature.
-Vicuñas are shy creatures, challenging to eternalize in a photo, and an endangered species, which is why the State protects them against indiscriminate hunting.
+This is why they can be seen grazing on a hill, under a sunny blue sky, in the middle of nature.
+Vicuñas are shy creatures, challenging to photograph, and an endangered species, so the state protects them against indiscriminate hunting.

-Its wool can only be sheared every three years, so a garment woven with fiber can be costly.
+Its wool can only be sheared every 3 years, so a garment woven from its fiber can be costly.
 It is said that, like alpaca fiber, vicuña wool was reserved only for rulers and royalty during Inca times.

-Ichu is the grass of the South American Andean highlands, used as fodder for livestock, mainly South American camelids.
-It measures between 40 and 80 cm.
-Due to its abundance in high Andean areas, for its resistance and impermeability, the inhabitants of the communities use this plant to manufacture their roofs or handmade bricks.
+Ichu is the grass of the South American Andean highlands.
+It measures 40-80 cm and is used as fodder for livestock, mainly South American camelids.
+Due to its abundance in high Andean areas and its resistance and impermeability, communities use this plant to manufacture roofs or handmade bricks.

 The Hidden Mountain on Vinicunca Rainbow Mountain

 Although it has always been part of the route to the great Ausangate snow-capped Rainbow Mountain, Peru was not a tourist site.
-It was only known by the local people and by the hikers who went in search of the snow-capped Mountain and knew the Mountain well before it became such a popular destination.
+It was known only to local people and to hikers who searched for the snow-capped mountain and knew it well before it became a popular destination.

-But how is it that it has only recently become part of the tourist circuit, being the Mountain so unique and Cusco such a well-known destination?
-The Mountain was covered with ice and snow for a long time, but since a few decades ago, it has been revealing itself because of the thaw.
+But how is it that it has only recently become part of the tourist circuit, given the mountain’s uniqueness and Cusco’s well-known status as a destination?
+The hill was covered with ice and snow for a long time, but over the past few decades, it has been revealing itself as the thaw progresses.
 In 2016, Rainbow Mountain officially became a must-see tourist destination.

-The origin of colors of the Mountain is due to the minerals in the soil that forms it.
-Different sediments accumulated in the earth over time, even marine relics.
-These minerals have been transformed by rain, wind, and sun over time, generating an oxidation process on the surface that paints the Mountain as a beautiful rainbow.
+The mountain’s colors are due to the minerals in the soil that make it up.
+Various sediments, including marine debris, have accumulated on Earth over time.
+Over time, rain, wind, and sun have transformed these minerals, generating an oxidation process on the surface that paints the mountain as a beautiful rainbow.

 When is the best time to visit Vinicunca?

-When you go on an adventure like this, you should be prepared for anything, so remember to take it with you:
+You should be prepared for anything when you go on an adventure like this, so remember to take it with you.

-• Camera or phone with sufficient memory space
+• A camera or a phone with sufficient memory space

 • Water